Andrew Benintendi Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 14th in the league.
+- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- The Dodgers have the 19th-ranked team ERA across all MLB pitching staffs (4.45).
+- The Dodgers rank 21st in baseball in home runs surrendered (84 total, 1.2 per game).

-- Dodgers pitchers combine to rank 21st in baseball in home runs given up (81 total, 1.2 per game).
+- Grove (0-2 with an 8.28 ERA and 23 strikeouts in 25 2/3 innings pitched) makes the start for the Dodgers, his sixth of the season.

-- Kershaw makes the start for the Dodgers, his 14th of the season.
-He is 8-4 with a 2.95 ERA and 93 strikeouts through 76 1/3 innings pitched.
+- His last appearance came in relief on Friday when the right-hander tossed four innings against the Philadelphia Phillies, surrendering four earned runs while giving up seven hits.

-- The left-hander last appeared on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.
+- The 26-year-old has amassed an 8.28 ERA and 8.3 strikeouts per nine innings across six games this season, while giving up a batting average of .305 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.